Pacifique2/Kubernetes-The-Hard6-Way-Terraform-Ms-Azure/README.md

 The defined RBAC roles and roleBindings can be found at the link below: \
 *https://github.com/Pacifique2/Kubernetes-The-Hard6-Way-Terraform-Ms-Azure/blob/master/az-kube-modules/kube-ecert-generation/scripts/users-rolesRoleBings.sh*

-The first user is the **admin user** that have been granted permissions at the cluster-scope The other two remote users are first, a **devoteam-pacy user within the devoteam-apps namespace** and a **tsp-pacy user within telecom-sud-paris-apps kubernetes namespace** Each user has permissions to carry out applicaions deployments in the namespace to which he belongs.
+The first user is the **admin user** that have been granted permissions at the cluster-scope.
+The other two remote users are first, a **devoteam-pacy user within the devoteam-apps namespace** and a **tsp-pacy user within telecom-sud-paris-apps kubernetes namespace**.
+Each user has permissions to carry out applicaions deployments in the namespace to which he belongs.
 This means that devoteam-pacy user has no rights to deploy and view applications deployed within the telecom-sud-paris-apps kubernetes namespace and vice-versa.